Skip to main content

 Why Should I Categorize my Savings?

-• Disciplining yourself to define specific savings goals and prepare for the unexpected
+• Developing self-discipline to define specific savings goals and prepare for the unexpected

 • Simplifying how you track saving progress by goal

-• Creating a tangible method of ensuring you allocate funds across multiple goals
+• Creating a tangible method to ensure you allocate funds across multiple goals

 • Reducing the temptation to spontaneously spend money that's intended for other purposes